VIGNESHWARAN-G-31/OFFICE-MATE-AI/README.md

-# 🤖 Groq PDF Chatbot
+# 🤖 OFFICE MATE AI

 A smart AI-powered chatbot that lets you upload PDFs and ask natural language questions.
 It uses **Groq's LLaMA3** model for fast and efficient responses and **FAISS** for semantic search on document chunks.
 Built with **Streamlit**, this project enables contextual Q&A directly from your documents!